thruster-rs/Thruster/README.md

 > cargo run
 ```

-The example provides a simple route plaintext route, a route with JSON serialization, and the preferred way to organize sub routes using sub apps.
+The example provides a simple plaintext route, a route with JSON serialization, and the preferred way to organize sub routes using sub apps.

 ### Quick setup with postgres